Equidistribution of random waves on small balls: Uniform equidistribution

 \end{proof}

-\begin{rmk} It turns out that these simple estimates are sharp.
-Spectral clusters $u$ of window width $W$ in Lemma \ref{lemma:worstballs} can be thought of as approximate eigenfunctions with $L^{2}$ error no greater than $W\lambda$.
-That is
+\begin{rmk} It turns out that the above simple estimates are sharp.
+Spectral clusters $u$ of window width $W$ in Lemma \ref{lemma:worstballs} are spectral cases of approximate eigenfunctions with $L^{2}$ error no greater than $W\lambda$.
+That is,

-Such functions can be localised so that all their $L^{2}$ is located in one $W^{-1}$ size ball.
+Such functions can localize in one ball with radius $r=W^{-1}$.
 See e.g. Tacy \cite{T}. \end{rmk}